Strawman theory: Assertions

-One Canadian known under the pseudonym "John Spirit" developed a more sophisticated version of the strawman theory, based on misinterpretations of various international treaties and of the Canadian Charter of Rights and Freedoms.
+One Canadian freeman on the land "guru" known under the pseudonym "John Spirit" developed a more sophisticated version of the strawman theory, based on misinterpretations of various international treaties and of the Canadian Charter of Rights and Freedoms.
 His arguments were rejected by Canadian provincial and Federal courts.

 Legal status of the theory

 In accepted legal theory there is a difference between what is known as a natural person and that of a corporate person.
 A corporate personhood applies to business, charities, governments and other recognized organisations.
 Courts recognize human beings as 'persons', not as a legal fiction joined to a flesh and blood human being but as one and the same.
 They have never recognized a right to distance oneself from one's person, or the ability to opt out of personhood.

 In 2010, Canadian tax protester and vexatious litigant David Kevin Lindsay appealed his 2008 conviction and sentencing on five counts of failing to file income tax returns, on the ground that he was not a "person" as defined by the Income Tax Act.
 Lindsay's argument was that he had opted out of "personhood" in 1996, which made him "a full liability free will flesh and blood living man".
 The Supreme Court of British Columbia rejected his claims, commenting that "The ordinary sense of the word 'person' in the (Income Tax Act) is without ambiguity.
 It is clear that Parliament intended the word in its broadest sense."